 The Examples of APIs of Various eCommerce Platforms

-As revealed above, each API of eCommerce platform has its specifics.
-So let’s take a closer look at some of the APIs out there that could be significant for your business:
+Each API of eCommerce platform has its specifics.
+So let’s take a closer look at some of the APIs out there that can be significant for your business:

-- eBay API: offers unrestricted access to all core capabilities that are usually used together with selling, buying, or searching actions
+- eBay API: offers access to all core capabilities that are usually used together with selling, buying, or searching actions. eBay's latest APIs use modern API standards, including OAuth 2.0 for authentication, JSON payloads, and RESTful design principles.

-- Magento API: this modern API allows developers to seamlessly manage Magento online stores by working with resources such as categories, products, customers, and sales orders
+- Magento API: this modern API allows developers to seamlessly manage Magento online stores by working with resources such as categories, products, customers, and sales orders.
+Magento supports REST and SOAP APIs.The Magento REST API provides a set of functions that you can use to perform requests and receive responses using the HTTP protocol.
+Using GET, POST, PUT, or DELETE methods, you can manage Magento data as you need.

-- WooCommerce API: this API allows developers to read, create, update, and delete WooCommerce content related to products, orders, customers, and shipping status
+- WooCommerce API: this API allows developers to read, create, update, and delete WooCommerce data on products, prices, orders, customers, and shipping statuses.
+You can use the WooCommerce REST API to read, create, update, and delete data in a WooCommerce database.

 There is no doubt that, with so many unique APIs out there, developing strong and reliable connections with each shopping platform takes time and requires a huge amount of financial investment.
 The easiest way to develop a connection with an API of eCommerce platform is by using a specific service such as API2Cart.